a2adocsMenu

 style.css

-The generated React app loads the agent contract, lists inferred skills, shows JSON input schemas, and can invoke skills from the browser.
+The generated React app loads the agent contract, lists inferred tools, shows JSON input schemas, and can invoke tools from the browser.

 Run locally